Farmer Dancing To Sia’s ‘Cheap Thrills’ In Viral Video Wants To Inspire People To ‘Move In Spite Of Pain’

 “After much soul searching and consideration we have made the decision to separate as a couple.”

-Sia, who got married to Lang in August 2014, is nominated in three categories at the upcoming 2017 Grammy Awards: Best Pop Duo/Group Performance (“Cheap Thrills” featuring Sean Paul), Best Pop Vocal Album (This Is Acting) and Best Song Written for Visual Media (“Try Everything”).
+Sia, who got married to Lang in August 2014, is nominated in three categories at the upcoming 2017 Grammy Awards: Best Pop Duo/Group Performance (“Cheap Thrills” featuring Sean Paul), Best Pop Vocal Album (This Is Acting), and Best Song Written for Visual Media (“Try Everything”).

 [Featured Image by Kevin Winter/Getty Images]